Education

 Bloomsbury Festival, London, U.K (online)

-Gallery Light Up, commissioned by National Gallery Singapore, National Gallery Singapore, Singapore
+Gallery Light Up, commissioned by National Gallery Singapore, Singapore

 Our HeARTlands, commissioned by Plural Art Mag, Singapore (online)